-Questions administered in Panel 24 Round 9, Panel 26 Round 5, and Panel 27 Round 3, determined whether a person had ever been diagnosed with COVID-19.
-When it was reported that a person had been diagnosed with COVID-19 (COVIDEVER53=Yes [1]), a series of Long COVID-19 questions or conditions that continued or developed after being diagnosed are asked.
-Although children under the age of 18 were asked this series of questions, they are coded to Inapplicable (-1) for confidentiality reasons.
-LCEVER53 indicates whether a person has had COVID-19 symptoms lasting three months or longer.
-If a person reports having symptoms due to COVID-19, the question COVSYMNOW53 indicates whether each person currently shows symptoms of COVID-19 and how much these symptoms reduced the person's ability to carry out day-to-day activities (COVREDABIL53).
+Questions administered in Panel 24 Round 9, Panel 26 Round 5, and Panel 27 Round 3 determined whether a person had ever been diagnosed with COVID-19.
+When it was reported that a person had been diagnosed with COVID-19 (COVIDEVER53=Yes [1]), a series of questions about long COVID is asked.
+LCEVER53 indicates whether a person has had symptoms lasting three months or longer that they did not have prior to having COVID-19 (long COVID).
+If a person had symptoms lasting three months or longer that they did not have prior to having COVID-19, two additional questions are asked: (1) whether each person currently shows symptoms of COVID-19 (COVSYMNOW53) and (2) how much these symptoms reduced the person's ability to carry out day-to-day activities (COVREDABIL53).
+Although children under the age of 18 were asked the series of questions about long COVID, responses for children are coded to Inapplicable (-1) for confidentiality reasons.

 All persons who answer Yes (1) to COVIDEVER53 are asked whether their most recent COVID-19 diagnosis was within the past 12 months.
-If Yes (COVID12MO53=1), then the month (COVMNTHX53) and year (COVYRDX53) of diagnosis are asked.
+If Yes (COVID12MO53=1), then the month (COVMNTHX53) and year (COVYRDX53) that they last had COVID-19 are asked.

-2.5.5 Health Status Variables (RTHLTH31-COVAXNEW53)
+2.5.6 Health Status Variables (RTHLTH31- DSPRX53)

 Because the MEPS has an overlapping panel design (Round 7 for Panel 24, Round 3 for Panel 26, and Round 1 for Panel 27 overlapped; Round 8 for Panel 24, Round 4 for Panel 26, and Round 2 for Panel 27 overlapped; and Round 9 for Panel 24, Round 5 for Panel 26, and Round 3 for Panel 27 overlapped), data from the overlapping rounds have been combined across panels.
 For a description of variable naming for the overlapping panels, see Section 2.4.
 For FY 2020 and FY 2021, "53" versions of the Health Status variables were constructed to account for extended panels and rounds due to the COVID-19 pandemic.
-Beginning in FY 2022, these variables are no longer constructed, and only the "31" versions appear on the PC PUF.
+Beginning in FY 2022, these variables are no longer constructed, and only the "31" versions appear on the Consolidated PUF.

-Health status variables in this PC PUF can be classified into the conceptually distinct sets listed below and described in this section:
+Health status variables in this Consolidated PUF can be classified into the conceptually distinct sets listed below and described in this section:

 - Perceived health status

 - IADL (instrumental activities of daily living) and ADL (activities of daily living) limitations

 - Functional and activity limitations

 - Hearing, vision problems

 - Disability status

 - Any limitations

 - Child health and preventive care

-- Additional health
+Additional health

 In general, health status variables involved the construction of person-level variables based on information collected in the Health Status section of the questionnaire.
 Many questions in this section were initially asked at the family level to ascertain whether anyone in the household had a particular problem or limitation.
 These questions were followed up with questions to determine which household member had each problem or limitation.
-All information ascertained at the family level has been brought to the person level for this PC PUF.
+All information ascertained at the family level has been brought to the person level for this PUF.
 Logical edits were performed in constructing the person-level variables to ensure that family-level and person-level values were consistent.
 Particular attention was given to cases in which missing values were reported at the family level to ensure that the appropriate information was carried to the person level.